 We nurture girls’ interest in the sciences by providing a program of hands-on activities paired with positive adult women STEM role models.
 The goal of the workshop is to introduce girls to STEM career fields in which women are traditionally under-represented; another is to change the stereotypical perception that scientists are male and that science is ‘difficult’.

-This video made by TERRA Kids was created at our 2012 event.
+This article was written by TERRA Kids about our 2012 event.

 Through these exploration activities you will: